eman-cickusic/eman-cickusic/README.md

 # Eman Čičkušić | Cloud & Data Engineer

 **Mission: To build and automate production-grade, zero-trust cloud infrastructure that is secure, scalable, and cost-efficient by default.
-I specialize in GCP, Infrastructure-as-Code with Terraform, and event-driven serverless architectures.**
+I specialize in GCP, Infrastructure-as-Code with Terraform, and serverless architectures.**

 [emancickusic.com](https://emancickusic.com/) &nbsp;&middot;&nbsp; [LinkedIn](https://www.linkedin.com/in/eman-cickusic/)